 UT Police offers several safety programs to reduce or minimize the risk of becoming a victim of crime.
-UT Police believes the actions and awareness of the faculty, staff and students on the UTHealth campus is the best method to eliminate the opportunity of potential crime.
+UT Police believes the actions and awareness of the workforce members and students on the UTHealth campus are the best methods to eliminate the opportunity of potential crime.

-Safety classes are regularly offered to all faculty, staff and students, with class schedules announced through UTHealth's Learn2Succeed (credentials required) platform.
-The classes are also announced through internal websites, closedcircuit TVs, and are promoted by UT Police officers and public safety officers.
+Safety classes are regularly offered to all workforce members and students, with class schedules announced through UTHealth's Learn2Succeed (credentials required).
+The classes also are announced through our departmental website and closed-circuit TVs at the institution, and are promoted by UT Police officers and public safety officers.

-Departments and work groups within UTHealth can also request a safety class by contacting Community Outreach at 713-563-7794 or utpdoutreach@ mdanderson.org.
-Classes and programs currently offered include:
+Departments and work groups within UTHealth can also request safety classes by contacting Community Outreach at 713-563-7794 or utphoutreach@ mdanderson.org.
+Classes currently offered include: